FortinetCloudCSE/azure-202-advanced/content/5_Chapter-Five/5_1-east-west-net-traffic.md

         - Linux-Spoke1-VM - `ping 192.168.2.4`
         - Linux-Spoke2-VM - `ping 192.168.1.4`

-        Linux-Spoke1_VM | Linux-Spoke2_VM
+        Linux-Spoke1-VM | Linux-Spoke2-VM
         :-:|:-:
         ![eastwestping1](../images/5_1-east-west-net-traffic-1.PNG) | ![eastwestping2](../images/5_1-east-west-net-traffic-2.PNG)

-    Neither ping will be successful because the FortiGate is not allowing traffic from port2 to port2, even though port2 would be considered *trusted* since the traffic is all internal.
+    Neither ping will be successful because the FortiGates are not allowing traffic from port2 to port2, even though port2 would be considered *trusted* since the traffic is all internal.
 This is the FortiGate's ability to micro-segment the traffic.

     However, the traffic from each VM **does reach the FortiGate**, but it is dropped.
 Firewall Policies are required to allow traffic to pass from port2 to port2.